tip-org/tools-paper/paper.md

 \newpage
 \appendix

-# Rudimentophocles source code
+# Rudimentocrates source code

 ``` {.include .bash}
 rudimentophocles
 ```

-# Example run of Rudimentophocles
+# Example run of Rudimentocrates

-Here is an example showing the output of Rudimentophocles on a simple theory of `append` and `reverse`.
+Here is an example showing the output of Rudimentocrates on a simple theory of `append` and `reverse`.
 The input file has a single conjecture that `reverse (reverse xs) = xs`: